hamishwillee/hamishwillee.github.io/_posts/2014-06-09-public-drafts-in-jekyll.markdown

 |   |-- YYYY-MM-DD-a-draft-post.md
 {% endhighlight %}

-You have to have a date, and when creating the draft you might as well use the current date in the filename.
-As you will see in the next section the date used for the post once it is published can be overridden in the frontmatter.
+You must have a date, and when creating file there is no reason not to use the current draft-create date.
+As you will see in the next section, the date used for the post once it is published can be overridden in the frontmatter.

 ## Publishing the post